opensearch-project/documentation-website/_install-and-configure/plugins.md

 ### Install a plugin using Maven coordinates

-The `opensearch-plugin install` tool also accepts Maven coordinates for available artifacts and versions hosted on [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin). `opensearch-plugin` will parse the Maven coordinates you provide and construct a URL.
+The `opensearch-plugin install` tool also accepts Maven coordinates for available artifacts and versions hosted on [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin). `opensearch-plugin` parses the Maven coordinates you provide and construct a URL.
 As a result, the host must be able to connect directly to [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin).
-The plugin installation will fail if you pass coordinates to a proxy or local repository.
+The plugin installation fails if you pass coordinates to a proxy or local repository.

 #### Usage
 ```bash